 Quantum-crypto resilient secure routing.
 There has been renewed interest to construct secure routing systems based on purely symmetric functions, to avoid using public-key cryptographic systems that would be vulnerable to quantum computers.
 Given the regularity of the beaconing process and the structure of the routing system, SCION would be quite amenable to such an approach.
 To prepare to work in this direction, you can take a look at the following papers: BIBA, HORS, SPV, and Efficient Security Mechanisms for Routing Protocols.

 Content-centric network architecture.
 Information-Centric Networking (ICN) or Content-Centric Networking (CCN) architectures optimize the fetching of content objects.
-Since the majority of traffic on the current Internet is due to downloading of videos, a ICN/CCN architecture would reduce the total network overhead by serving frequently accessed objects from local caches.
+Since the majority of traffic on the current Internet is due to downloading of videos, an ICN/CCN architecture would reduce the total network overhead by serving frequently accessed objects from local caches.
 An interesting research challenge is to study how such an architecture can be efficiently implemented in a future Internet architecture.
 Content integrity and access privacy are two additional interesting security challenges in this context.

 Daniele E. Asoni.
 Secure High-Speed Anonymity Systems on Future Internet Architectures.
 Master's thesis, May 2015.
-Advisors: Dr. David Barrera and Dr. Adrian Perrig.
+Advisors: Dr. David Barrera and Prof. Adrian Perrig.
 Awarded the 2015 Information Security Society of Switzerland (ISSS) Excellence Award!